Proud of my heritage

 When l Started Care home and Other Activities

-So many years now, when l decided to devise my Owl and Bird of prey care schemes for care homes to help people with all kinds of life skills problems, such as dementia and other problems, there were so many critics, so eager to pour scorn, it now gives me such pleasure to see those same people eat their words.
+So many years now, when l decided to devise my Owl and Bird of prey care schemes for care homes to help people with all kinds of life skills problems, such as dementia and other problems, there were so many critics, eager to pour scorn, it now gives me such pleasure to see those same people eat their words.